BabylonJS/Documentation/content/features/featuresDeepDive/flowGraph.md

 # Flow Graph

-The flow graph is a new system that allows creating interactive experiences using simple building blocks.
+The flow graph is a new system in development that allows creating interactive experiences using simple building blocks.